 Judo is a Japanese martial art and Olympic sport created in 1882, and refined ever since.
 Its origins date back to various styles of Japanese ju-jitsu, but its creator, Dr Jigoro Kano, made sure that Judo only included some of the safer grappling techniques of ju-jutsu, and no punches and kicks (though higher grades train these as well, in the form of judo kata).
-Its self-defense applications aside, judo is a great sport and fun physical activity for kids (and adults), helping them develop balance, coordination, strength, motor skills, and channeling their natural physicality and energy in a more disciplined way.
+Its self-defense applications aside, judo is a great sport and fun physical activity for kids and adults, helping the development of balance, coordination, strength, motor skills, and it is particularly apt at channelling children’s natural physicality and energy in a more disciplined way.

 Equipment – for your first few classes a long sleeve t-shirt and tracksuit bottoms are absolutely fine.
 After that you’ll probably want to consider purchasing a judo uniform (called judogi).